openshift-labs/learn-katacoda/introduction/getting-started/2explore-console.md

 Take a quick look around these, clicking on **Applications**, **Builds**, and **Resources** to see more options.
 There won't be much there for now as we have nothing in our project.

 We'll get into those in future sections, but go ahead and explore to see what's possible!
-Don't spend too much time on that now as you will get to use a lot of those in the upcoming sections.
+Don't spend too much time on these now as you will get to use a lot of these features in the upcoming sections.